Trinity Columbia Dual Degree Programme

 I don’t agree with my progression outcome at Trinity.
 What should I do?

 Please contact your TCD College tutor as soon as possible, as they will be able to advise if you have grounds for an appeal.
-The deadlines for filing an appeal at Annuals and Re-assessment are normally within 2-3 working days of publication of results, so you must make contact with them as soon as possible after the results are published.
+The deadlines for filing an appeal at Annuals and reassessment are normally within 2-3 working days of publication of results, so you must make contact with them as soon as possible after the results are published.

-Dual B.A.
-Sophister Students track to graduating
+Dual Degree Sophister Students track to graduation

 • Continue to monitor the TCD student email or have it forwarded to the Columbia account.
 Students will receive important information from TCD that requires timely action to complete.